-Figure 78 shows results for three locations along the IHNC and one along the GIWW/MRGO (at Paris Road Bridge).
-The computed time of peak water level is 1245 UTC, 0745 CDT, at the IHNC Lock.
-The observed hydrograph at the Lock shows arrival of the peak surge at about 0900 CDT, or slightly later.
-The computed peak at Paris Road Bridge is 15.2 ft; reliable high water marks show 15.5 ft.
-At the I-10 crossing over the IHNC, the computed peak is 12.7 ft, which is less than reliable high water marks at this same location (about 14 ft).
-At the confluence of the IHNC and GIWW/MRGO, the high water mark data indicate a maximum of 15.2 to 15.4 ft, about 1.5 ft higher than the computed peak water level of 13.9 ft.
+Figure 78 shows results for three locations along the IHNC and one along the GIWW/MRGO (at Paris Road bridge).
+The computed time of peak water level is 1245 UTC (7:45 a.m.
+CDT), at the IHNC Lock.
+The observed hydrograph at the lock shows arrival of the peak surge at about 1400 UTC (9:00 a.m.
+CDT), or slightly later.
+The computed peak at Paris Road bridge is 15.2 ft; reliable HWMs show 15.5 ft.
+At the I-10 crossing over the IHNC, the computed peak is 12.7 ft, which is less than reliable HWMs at this same location (about 14 ft).
+At the confluence of the IHNC and GIWW/MRGO, the HWM data indicate a maximum of 15.2 to 15.4 ft, about 1.5 ft higher than the computed peak water level of 13.9 ft.
 At the IHNC Lock, computed peak water level is 14.4 ft, and the observed peak water level is 14.3 ft.
 Not fully accounting for wave setup along the exposed levee systems and the level of detail reflected in the grid mesh may have some effect on the accuracy of water level computations in these canals.

 Figure 78.
-Change in water surface elevation, with time, for locations along the GIWW/MRGO and IHNC
+Change in water surface elevation, with time, for locations along the GIWW/MRGO and IHNC.

 Figure 79 shows results for four locations along the hurricane protection system in south Plaquemines Parish.
-Arrival time of the peak water level is computed to be 1045 to 1145 UTC (0545 to 0645 a.m.
+Arrival time of the peak water level is computed to be 1045 to 1145 UTC (5:45 to 6:45 a.m.
 CDT) depending on location, earlier than the time of peaks in the metropolitan New Orleans vicinity which is expected.
-Peak water levels range from 16.6 ft to 19.5 ft.
-The computed hydrographs show wetting and drying of the low-lying terrain under low surge conditions (tidal effects are evident), following by complete inundation during the peak of the storm surge wave.
+Peak water levels range from 16.6 to 19.5 ft.
+The computed hydrographs show wetting and drying of the low-lying terrain under low surge conditions (tidal effects are evident), followed by complete inundation during the peak of the storm surge wave.